Wrigley Storymakers Program

 Humanity today faces intensifying environmental catastrophes: climate change, wildfires, water shortages, biodiversity loss, and more.
 These are not merely scientific issues, but they cannot be solved without science.
 And yet, the vocabulary, communication styles, and formats that professional academics typically use are often ineffective and even counterproductive in engaging the public.
 So how can scientists share their knowledge in a way that moves hearts and minds and builds appetite for change?

 The Wrigley Storymakers Program is designed to answer that question.
 Over the course of the program, you’ll learn the art of environmental storytelling so you can share your research with the public in creative and compelling ways.
 This program focuses especially on narrative persuasion and how to use it to build internet-friendly content that will engage and influence the widest possible audience.
-Hands-on practice will cover audio production/podcasting, visual storytelling, creative time for producing original content, and feedback sessions.
+Hands-on practice will cover audio production/podcasting, writing, immersive storytelling, creative time for producing original content, and feedback sessions.

 Fellowship and Application